Jiang Chuan: Career

 Jiang was selected to China men's national volleyball team since 2016.
-He represented China to participated in 2016 Asian Men's Volleyball Cup, which was his first international match.
+He represented China to participate in 2016 Asian Men's Volleyball Cup, which was his first international match.
 He performed well and was awarded Best Opposite Spiker.

 In 2017, Jiang played at Group 2 of 2017 FIVB Volleyball World League, he was totally scored 164 points in the tournament, which made him ranked at third place on the Best Scorers List.

 In 2018, Jiang has an outstanding performance in 2018 FIVB Volleyball Men's Nations League, he scored 274 points in the tournament, finally ranked the top scorer while the Preliminary round is finished.

 In the late of 2019, it was announced that he would be the new captain of Chinese national team.

 Personal life

 On October 24, 2021, he held his marriage ceremony with his girlfriend whom he had dated for three years.